megatek/megatek.github.io/NOTES.md

 - Quality code is only part of what we provide.
 Our process is built around communication and collaboration to transform your ideas and goals into a finished, shipped product.
 - We build web apps and web based technologies.

-Megatek is a two man development team.
-We build web apps and web based technologies.
+We are a two man development team.
+We build and improve web apps.
 Quality code is only part of what we provide.
 Our process is built around communication and collaboration to transform your ideas and goals into a finished, shipped product.